codio/site/source/legal/privacy.html.markdown

 From time to time, Codio may partner with other companies to jointly offer products or services.
 If you purchase or specifically express interest in a jointly-offered product or service from Codio, the Company may share Data About Codio Customers collected in connection with your purchase or expression of interest with our joint promotion partner(s).
 Codio does not control our business partners' use of the Data About Codio Customers we collect, and their use of the information will be in accordance with their own privacy policies.
 If you do not wish for your information to be shared in this manner, you may opt not to purchase or specifically express interest in a jointly offered product or service.

-Codio uses a third-party service provider to manage credit card processing.
+Codio uses a third-party service provider ([Braintree](https://www.braintreepayments.com/)) to manage credit card processing.
 This service provider is not permitted to store, retain, or use Billing Information except for the sole purpose of credit card processing on the Company's behalf.
+Codio does not store any credit card information on its own systems whatsoever.

 Codio reserves the right to use or disclose information provided if required by law or if the Company reasonably believes that use or disclosure is necessary to protect the Company's rights and/or to comply with a judicial proceeding, court order, or legal process.